 Various Linux distros are known as a good option for bringing old hardware back to life and the forum is receiving a steady stream of questions on the topic.

 The thread is created in order to keep the experience and advice regarding old hardware in one place.
 Many of the considerations, recommendations and warnings from one problem can and should be reused by other people.

 The purpose of the thread is

-- to keep old hardware usable as long as possible, where ‘usable’ means that the computer is able to support not only an operative system but also a selection of everyday applications, for example a browser at a reasonable speed or a movie player.
+- to keep old hardware useable as long as possible meaning that the computer is able to support not only an operative system but also a selection of everyday applications, for example a browser at a reasonable speed or a movie player.

 - to prevent people from wasting time on hopeless hardware.

 The main release, Ubuntu, used to be lightweight and suitable for old hardware, but recent releases are targeting new systems with more graphics horsepower.

 The little-known Ubuntu derivative Lubuntu is much lighter, as can be seen in the list of memory requirements for various Buntus, and a good candidate for this purpose.
 Lubuntu and Ubuntu use a shared repository, so applications known to run on Ubuntu can also be used on Lubuntu.